russellfunk/phd_toolbox/workflow/README.md

 ## How can we link Stata to MySQL?

 You can also __connect to MySQL using Stata,__ which has a nice [built in command](https://www.stata.com/manuals13/dodbc.pdf) called `odbc` designed exactly for this purpose.
 Before using the `odbc` command, though, you'll need to install [MySQL Connector/ODBC](https://dev.mysql.com/downloads/connector/odbc/).
+Note, depending on your MySQL version, before you install the Connector/ODBC, you may first need to install [iODBC](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads).

 Once you have that installed, you can __pull data directly into Stata__ from MySQL using the code below.